UK Forestry Standard

 Collecting soil data

 Forest owners and managers need to gather soils data to comply with the UK Forestry Standard (UKFS).
-Data on soils is also needed to apply for consent or grant support from Scottish Forestry (SF).
+Data on soils are also needed to apply for Felling permission, for a forestry Environmental Impact Assessment (EIA) or the Forestry Grant Scheme.

 For an initial assessment of the soil on a site, you can find useful background information from the maps available on this web site.
 The national maps are mostly at a scale of 1:250,000.
-This level of information could be useful for broad, pre-application discussions with a Conservancy and key stakeholders, for example.
+This level of information could be useful for broad, pre-application discussions with a Conservancy and key stakeholders.
+However, forest planning and management decisions require more detailed information.
+Forest plans submitted to Scottish Forestry need to be mapped at a scale of 1:10,000.
+As publicly available soil maps are often not at this scale it is highly likely a site-based soil survey will be required, possibly supported by soil sampling and analysis, depending on circumstances and the availability of data.
+This will tell you how soils change across a site and inform planning and managements decisions.

-Soil data and information required to comply with the UKFS
+Soil data and information required to comply with the UK Forestry Standard

-The UKFS sets out the importance of good soil management in forests and how it should be undertaken to help achieve good tree growth and sustainable forests.
-All forest and woodland managers must comply with the UKFS by addressing those factors most important for forest soils: acidification, contamination, compaction, disturbance, erosion, fertility and organic matter.
+The UKFS is clear about the importance of good soil management and how forestry soils should be managed to help achieve quality tree growth and sustainable forests.
+All forest and woodland managers must comply with the UKFS by addressing the key processes that damage forest soils: acidification, contamination, compaction, disturbance, erosion, fertility and organic matter.

-The UKFS sets out a number of guidelines on how to comply with its Requirements for soil.
-Table 1 provides links to soil data and information that can help implement these Requirements and guidelines at different stages of the forest management cycle.
-In many cases, field-level assessment is needed too.
-Table 1 only includes those UKFS Soil requirements that can be informed by existing maps and their associated data.
+The UKFS sets out a number of guidelines on how to comply with its requirements for soil.
+Table 1 provides links to soil data and information that can help implement these requirements at different stages of the forest management cycle.
+In many cases, field-level assessment will also be required.
+Table 1 only includes UKFS Soil requirements and guidelines that can be informed by existing maps and their associated data.

 Table 1: Where to find soils data and information to help implement the UKFS at key stages of the forest management cycle.